 ChemistryViews.org planned several activities to tie in with the International Year of Chemistry (IYC 2011), for example, the special interview series Women in Chemistry looking at interesting women from around the globe, and the IYC Video Competition where we invited scientists and non-scientists to submit a video on chemistry in everyday life.

 ChemistryViews.org is made in Europe for the world.
-Figure 1 serves as example of the international nature of the ChemistryViews.org usage which comes about equally from Americas, Asia, and Europe.
-The top five countries in terms of usage are the USA and Germany, followed by UK, India and PR China.
+Figure 1 serves as an example of the international nature of the ChemistryViews.org usage which comes about equally from the Americas, Asia, and Europe.
+The top five countries in terms of usage are the USA and Germany, followed by UK, India, and PR China.